 During my career, I’ve been lucky to have worked with some very talented and accomplished people.
 Joe Long, former bass player for 11 years with Frankie Valli and the Four Seasons, was definitely one of them.
 In this honest interview, I know you will identify with his drive and ability to overcome adversities to continue to pursue his dream as a musician which took him all over the world with a legendary group.

-I confess, I learned some things about Joe's other interests that took me by surprise and made me realize that he exemplifies what a true Bloomer is all about - always in a process of becoming.
+I confess, I learned some things about Joe's other interests that took me by surprise and made me realize that he exemplified what a true Bloomer is all about - always in a process of evolving.

 Sharman Nittoli 0:14

 Hi, welcome to Live Your Bloom podcast.
 My guest today is somebody really special to me.
 He's a friend, but he's also known worldwide as the bass player, former bass player for the four seasons.